 It’s common that many business owners often leave substantial money on the table when they sell their businesses.
 The most common cause for this result is the fact the business had nothing in place to defend the asking price and or the value of their business.
 As a result the buyer and their advisers were able to discredit the asking price piece by piece as the seller stood by defenseless.
 If the business owner had an independent business appraisal report the outcome would have been successful to the seller.
 For that reason, the business valuation report is a true asset to the business owner.
 Additionally, a thorough, professionally prepared business valuation report will assist them in:

 - Helping identify the key value drivers, major strengths, and more importantly, the major weaknesses of a company allowing the owner to solve both obvious and hidden problems prior to the selling process.

 - Determining a reasonable selling price.
 Many owners rely on general rules of thumb, casual advice from friends, or other similarly unreliable sources.
 Values determined by general multiples or rules of thumb may be too high or too low.
 Unless the business owner goes through the valuation process, he just will not know.
 If the owner’s expectation of value is too high, it will prolong the selling process until a price concession is made.
 If the price is too low, money is left on the table.

 - Fully understanding the value of the business will assist during negotiation.
 In this market, one can expect buyers to be sophisticated and experienced.
 They will conduct a rigorous analysis of the company even if the seller has not.
 They will look at those factors and value drivers that the owner and his advisors should consider in valuing the company, and they will use that information against the seller in negotiations if allowed.

-American Fortune Business Valuation process can be divided into 5 steps:
+American Fortune Business Appraisal process can be divided into 5 steps:

 1. Determining the purpose of valuation, and ownership interest being appraised